edwardlavender/westcoms_validation/README.md

 (programmed to record depth and temperature).
-Using the locational information provided by acoustic detections at receivers and the temperature data from archival tags, we assembled a validation dataset for bottom temperature predictions for the study site that could be compared to predictions from WeStCOMS.
+Using the locational information provided by acoustic detections at receivers and the temperature data from archival tags, we assembled a validation dataset for bottom temperatures across the study site that could be compared to predictions from WeStCOMS.
 Using temperature-depth profiles resulting from recreational catch-and-release angling, we also validated temperature-depth profiles from WeStCOMS.
-Both validation datasets spanned a period of time when the model forcings in WeStCOMS were updated, allowing us to quantify empirically the improvement in model skill resulting from model updates.
+Both validation datasets spanned a period of time when the model forcing in WeStCOMS was independently updated, allowing us to quantify empirically the improvement in model skill resulting from the model update.

 ## Structure